 With shorter hills this intensity can be increased.
 The key is to find an intensity that you can sustain across all the hills.

 When I run these, I prefer to use shorter hills that take ~30-35secs to run up.
 This allows a higher intensity on the uphills.
-It also means the length of the recovery is shorter (35-40secs, compared with 60-65secs for a longer 55-60sec hill), which helps to maintain a higher average intensity.
+It also means the length of the recovery is shorter (35-40secs, compared with 60-65secs for a longer 55-60sec hill), which helps you to maintain a higher average intensity.

-There’s also a less significant drop in heart rate during the recovery.
+This also means, there’s also a less significant drop in heart rate during the recovery.

-For me, the uphill intensity is run between 1500m/3km intensity, whilst the downhill is run at an intensity that is slightly below marathon intensity.
+For me, the uphill intensity is run between 1500m/3km intensity, while the downhill is run at an intensity that is slightly below marathon intensity.
 However, since analysing the data from these sessions it’s clear that the true intensity is actually higher than this.
 Making these sessions far more effective than you would expect.

-How to control the intensity of tempo hills
+How to control the intensity

 As with any short repeated efforts this can be challenging.
 So what’s the best way to control the intensity?